Exploring the anisotropic gravitational wave background from all-sky mock gravitational wave event catalogues: Results

-Fig.\ref{fig:clbins} also shows the angular power spectra of the overdensity $\delta_\mathrm{GW}$ in the SGWB from merging BBHs up to $d_\mathrm{c} = 250\mathrm{Mpc}/h$ at $60$ Hz, derived from the $5$-bin approximation, with $N_\mathrm{side}=512$, for the seven models, ranging from r1 to r7.
-All the spectra are contained within the blue regions, with the spectra for the r2 model distinctly highlighted.
-The spectra exhibit minimal variation (less than a factor of $\sim 3.5$) across our seven mock catalogues for $\ell>\sim 10$.
-This observation also suggests that the significant deviations in the spectra presented in the upper panel of Fig. \ref{fig:cl} for $\ell>\sim 10$ might primarily arise from fluctuations in the radial distribution of the nearby sources.
-The fluctuations might arise from Poisson noise associated with the radial distribution.
+The lower panel of Fig.\ref{fig:clbins} shows the angular power spectra of the overdensity $\delta_\mathrm{GW}$ in the SGWB from merging BBHs up to $d_\mathrm{c} = 250\mathrm{Mpc}/h$ at $60$ Hz, derived from the $5$-bin approximation, with $N_\mathrm{side}=512$, for the seven models, ranging from r1 to r7.
+All the spectra are contained within the blue regions, with the spectrum for the r2 model distinctly highlighted.
+The spectra exhibit minimal variation (less than a factor of $\sim 3.5$) across our seven mock catalogs for $\ell>\sim 10$.
+This observation also suggests that the significant variation in the spectra presented in the upper panel of Fig. \ref{fig:cl} for $\ell>\sim 30$ might primarily arise from fluctuations in the radial distribution of the nearby sources.
+The discrete nature of the processes underlying the SGWB, such as the discrete spatial and temporal distribution of GW sources, often leads to Poisson noise, also known as shot noise (see \citealt{2019PhRvD.100f3508J, 2020PhRvD.102b3002A, 2019PhRvD.100h3501J, 2024PhRvD.109j3535K} for further discussion).
+The fluctuations in the radial distribution in our analysis might mainly result from inherent Poisson noise in our catalogs, arising from the discreteness of galaxies (and the GW sources within them) in the radial distribution.
 The primary term contributing to the radial dependence in Eq. \ref{eq:Omega in use} , $\mathrm{d}_\mathrm{c}^{-2}$, originates from the calculation of the comoving number density $\mathcal{N}$ in Eq. \ref{eq:N and R}.
 Consequently, the radial distribution of sources represents the number density of galaxies within each comoving volume element $\mathrm{d}V_{\mathrm{c}, \mathrm{e}}$ at various redshifts, which inherently includes Poisson noise.
 When the number of galaxies is small (e.g. $\sim 10^5$ within 50 Mpc/$h$ in our models), this noise might predominate in the estimation of the anisotropic SGWB.